 |Market||A potential market for the product with a reasonable assumption that this market is sustainable||Yes||Primary product qualities suitable for A-grade export market and middlings suitable for domestic power generation|

-Scheduling of the reserve is determined using mining scheduling applications from XPAC.
-This is the same software used to develop the LoMP schedule.
-The geological 3D model used for the resource statement is referred to as the reserve geological 3D model.
-This reserve model differs from the resource model.
-The resource model uses the full coal seam while the reserve model uses a select mining height from the drillhole profile.
+Scheduling of the Reserve is determined using mining scheduling applications from XPAC, which is the same software used to develop the LoM plan schedule.
+The geological 3D model used for the Resource statement is referred to as the Reserve geological 3D model.

-Indicated Resources are generally converted to Probable Reserves and Measured Resources to Proved Reserves except if one of the modifying factors have not been fulfilled, where the Measured Resource is either not converted or the Measured Resource is converted but downgraded to Probable and the risk is clearly stated.
+Indicated Resources are generally converted to Probable Reserves and Measured Resources to Proved Reserves after consideration of all applicable modifying factors.
+If one or more of the modifying factors have not been fulfilled, Measured Resource is either not converted or the Measured Resource is converted but downgraded to Probable and the associated risk is clearly stated.
 Inferred Resources are not converted to Coal Reserves.

-Some 0.5Mt of Inferred Resources are included in the life-of-mine plan and are not considered material.
-The area with Inferred Resources, on the western edge of the pit will only be reached towards the end of life-of-mine.
-This is a new mine, yet to be exploited, and there are thus no production figures.
+Some 0.7Mt of Inferred Resources are included in the LoM plan, representing 1.5% of the LoM plan, and are not considered material.
+The area with Inferred Resources, on the western edge of the pit, will only be reached towards the end of LoM.

 |Quality cut-offs||No quality cut-offs, economic cut-offs|